 Gifts come in all sizes, various prices, and varieties.
-Once you open a gift, you may treasure it all your life.
-Sometimes you treasure the gift because of the giver.
-My husband surprised me one birthday with two unexpected presents, I was overjoyed.
-The gift, a pair of pink skinny jeans and a blouse; will never be forgotten.
-It was not because pink is my color and I love clothes.
-No, it meant something since it was the first gift he had purchased in over thirty years.
+A gift once opened may be treasured the rest of your life.
+A gift maybe treasured because of the giver.
+My husband surprised me one birthday with two unexpected presents.
+I was overjoyed.
+The gift he gave was a pair of pink skinny jeans and a blouse.
+It meant something, though not because pink is my color and I love clothes; it was meaningful because it was the first gift he had purchased in over thirty years.

+As you journey the path of your life, look for the treasures in the hearts of the people you meet along the way.
 It will be amazing how many gifts you will get to know if you take the time!
-As you journey the path of your life, look for the treasures in the hearts of the people you meet along the way.
 When treasure hunting for gifts, don’t only open the ones beautifully wrapped.
 All gifts count, even the ones without the “bows!”
-You may find a bigger treasure in the one wrapped only in in white tissue paper.
-Once built up with love, a less noticed gift can grow to be the most treasured gift of all.
-Take the time to unwrap the gift slowly and carefully so that you do not break it, or crush the inner treasure of the heart, and never get to really enjoy the inner beauty.
+You may find a bigger treasure in the one wrapped only in white tissue paper.
+Once built up with love, a less-noticed gift can grow to be the most treasured gift of all.
+Take the time to unwrap the gift slowly and carefully so that you do not break it, or crush the inner treasure of the heart, or ever get to really enjoy the inner beauty.
 All gifts should be treasured, not re-gifted, or set aside alone on a shelf to collect dust.
 Shower all you meet with encouraging words, listen to their story, be the good example, and let them know you care.